Apich-Organization/rssn/README.md

 Excess donations will be redirected to upstream Rust ecosystem projects (e.g., rust-LLVM) or community initiatives.

+Updates:
+Due to temporary issues, GitHub Sponsors is currently unavailable.
+If you would like to make a donation, please use PayPal to donate to [@panayang338](https://www.paypal.me/panayang338).

 ---

 ## 👥 Maintainers & Contributors